Washington Bucket List: 26 Things to do in Washington State

 Looking for a fun Washington bucket list challenge?
 Thriving with a lively urban culture, beautiful mountains and parks, and big cities, and small towns, Washington State has something for everyone.
 Whether you are planning a weekend outdoors adventure, searching for quality farmed foods, fancy a unique festival or a relaxing road trip, The Evergreen State could be the answer.
 Here are the best places to visit and things to do in Washington State.

-Fun Things to do in Washington State
+Fun Things to Do in Washington State

 Seattle

-Downtown Seattle
+Downtown

 Downtown Seattle is an excellent place for people who have a thing for buzzing markets, restaurants, and theatres.